 Two numbers tell the story of cycling in New York City right now.

-Cyclist deaths fell from 24 in 2024 to 10 in 2025, a 58% decline.
-Cyclist injuries hit 5,250 in 2025, the highest in the recent data period.
-More riders, fewer fatal collisions, more reported injuries.
+Traditional-bicycle rider deaths fell to a record low in 2025, with 3 riders killed through the third quarter, down from 5 over the same period in 2024.
+Traditional-bicycle injuries still ran to 4,461 citywide in 2024.
+More riders, fewer fatal collisions, a high baseline of injuries.
 The progress on protected lanes and Vision Zero infrastructure is real.
 The injury count says the system is still under stress.

 For Citi Bike riders specifically and for users of NYC’s expanding dockless e-bike fleet, the liability map is more complicated than the headline numbers suggest.
 The user agreement contains language about waiving liability.
 The motorist who doors a rider has different exposure than the bike-share company that maintained the bike.
 New York’s statute book treats them differently.
 Knowing where each line falls is the difference between a clean recovery and a denied claim.